Johny574/MaterialCreator/README.md

 # Material-Creator

-Simple script to materials from textures.
+Simple script to generate materials from textures.